Nian0bussou/Euishi/README.md

  - use `./rustmove -h` for help

 Commands:

-    move      sort the files ; if both move & scramble are provided scramble will be used first scramble  scramble the files ; if both move & scramble are provided scramble will be used first remove    remove tmp files
+    move      sort the files

+    scramble  scramble the files

+    remove    remove tmp files

     help      Print this message or the help of the given subcommand(s)